A constrained optimization approach to nonlinear system identification through simulation error minimization: Introduction

 This paper proposes a novel algorithm to address SEM identification of nonlinear input-output (NIO) models.
-We formulate the identification problem as a \textit{constrained optimization} problem.
-The cost function accounts for the simulation error and the constraints for the structure of the model.
-This approach avoids recursively computing the output variables' gradients over time, thus eliminating any vanishing or exploding gradient issues at the cost of introducing additional optimization variables.\\ To solve the optimization problem, we resort to the \textit{feedback linearization controlled multiplier optimization} (FL-CMO), which is a control-based continuous-time algorithm for equality-constrained optimization presented in \cite{cerone2024new}, and we apply Euler integration to derive a stable iterative algorithm from the FL-CMO differential equation.
+We formulate the identification problem as a \textit{constrained optimization} task.
+The cost function accounts for the simulation error, while the constraints enforce the model's structure.
+This approach circumvents recursively computing the gradients of output variables over time, thus eliminating the vanishing or exploding gradient issues, although at the cost of introducing additional optimization variables.\\ To solve the proposed optimization problem, we leverage the \textit{feedback linearization controlled multiplier optimization} (FL-CMO), a control-based continuous-time method for equality-constrained optimization first introduced by \cite{cerone2024new} and later extended by \cite{cdc24} and \cite{centorrino2025} to handle inequality constraints and non-smooth problems, respectively.
+More precisely, we derive and analyze a stable iterative algorithm from the FL-CMO differential equation, by using Euler integration.

-This work introduces two main contributions.
-First, we provide a comprehensive theoretical analysis of the proposed approach.
-Specifically, we analyze the relation between the constrained and unconstrained SEM problem formulations, and we establish convergence guarantees for the proposed method.
-Additionally, we examine the algorithm's computational complexity and develop strategies to address its bottlenecks.
-Moreover, we show how to adapt the approach to handle noisy input data and state-space models.
+This work introduces two primary contributions.
+First, it conducts a comprehensive theoretical analysis of the methodological approach.
+Specifically, the analysis concerns the relationship between the constrained and unconstrained SEM problem formulations and establishes convergence guarantees for the proposed method.
+We also examine the algorithm's computational complexity and propose a strategy to mitigate its bottlenecks.
+Moreover, we demonstrate how to adapt the approach to handle noisy input data and state-space models.

-The second contribution involves demonstrating the effectiveness of the proposed approach on several significant system identification problems.
-We focus on four key examples.
-The first example shows that our approach outperforms standard methods for neural NIO identification on the fluid damper benchmark.
-In the second example, we compare our approach with existing results on the Bouc-Wen benchmark.
-The third example illustrates that our method enhances accuracy and reduces training time compared to state-of-the-art neural identification techniques, specifically LSTM and GRU.
-Finally, in the fourth example, we address a realistic gray-box identification problem and compare our method to prediction error minimization and gradient-based SEM.
+The second contribution demonstrates the effectiveness of the proposed approach in solving several significant SI problems.
+The study considers four key examples.
+The first example shows that the proposed method outperforms standard methods for neural NIO identification on the fluid damper benchmark.
+In the second example, we compare our approach with state-of-the-art results on the Bouc-Wen benchmark.
+The third example illustrates that the proposed method enhances accuracy and reduces training time compared to state-of-the-art neural identification techniques, such as LSTM and GRU.
+Finally, in the fourth example, we address a realistic gray-box identification problem and compare our method with prediction-error minimization and gradient-based SEM.